-The Counseling programs are designed to prepare individuals for entry level positions in the counseling profession in the following areas of knowledge and skills, and attitudes of sensitivity and caring for diverse populations in the country as a whole.
-Following the 8 core competencies outlined by CACREP, the program objectives are to prepare counselors who will ethically promote the well- being of individuals, families, mental health organizations and communities located in metropolitan, rural and global settings.
+Our Counseling programs give you the knowledge and tools to change lives for the better.
+The programs in our Counseling Division are designed to prepare individuals for positions in a variety of counseling professions.
+Following the 8 core competencies outlined by CACREP, the Division's objectives are to prepare counselors who will ethically promote the well-being of individuals, families, mental health organizations and communities located in metropolitan, rural and global settings.

 Five mission statements provide structure and purpose to the Department of Counseling.
 First, the Mission Statement of the University provides a framework for focusing on engaged scholarship, learner centered programs, and responsible stewardship.
 Second, the College of Education specifies the preparation of candidates to serve a diverse community.
 Third, The Mission Statement of the American Counseling Association (ACA) defines Professional Counseling and identifies the role of the Professional Counselor in various settings.
 Fourth, the mission statement of the counseling program connects the preceding mission statements to the art and science of educating Professional Counselors.
 Finally, each counseling concentration has developed a specific mission statement to further develop the precepts outlined by the counseling department mission statement.
 From these documents, the department faculty members have identified eight over-arching program objectives for student learning outcomes.

 Counseling Program Mission

 The University of Memphis Counseling programs are dedicated to:

 - Providing a learner-centered environment for students to engage in experiential learning activities while also fostering the students' development of self-care and self-reflexive practices that will support their continued success as counselors beyond graduate school.

 - Fostering multicultural competence and social justice through increasing self-awareness and respect for human dignity and diversity.

 - Training ethical and competent counselors with a repertoire of skills grounded in evidence-based practice to engage in with the diverse communities in which they live.